-You should have a supply of your necessary medical supplies on hand ideally for 30 days or more.
+You should have a supply of your necessary medical supplies on hand-ideally for 30 days or more.
 The World Health Organization HIV treatment guidelines now recommend multimonth dispensing of three months or more of HIV medicines for most people at routine visits, although this has not been widely implemented in all countries.

-- Know how to contact your clinic by telephone in the event that you need advice. - Know how to access treatment and other supports within your community.
-This treatment could include antiretroviral therapy, tuberculosis medication (if on tuberculosis treatment) and any other medication for other illnesses that you may have. - Key populations, including people who use drugs, sex workers, gay men and other men who have sex with men, transgender people and prisoners, should ensure that they have essential means to prevent HIV infection, such as sterile needles and syringes and/ or opioid substitution therapy, condoms and pre-exposure prophylaxis (PrEP).
-Adequate supplies of other medications, such as contraception and gender-affirming hormone
+- Know how to contact your clinic by telephone in the event that you need advice. - Know how to access treatment and other support within your community.
+This treatment could include antiretroviral therapy, tuberculosis medication (if on tuberculosis treatment) and any other medication for other illnesses that you may have.

-- therapy, should also be obtained. - Not all countries have implemented policies to allow for longer prescriptions.
+- Key populations, including people who use drugs, sex workers, gay men and other men who have sex with men, transgender people and prisoners, should ensure that they have essential means to prevent HIV infection, such as sterile needles and syringes and/or opioid substitution therapy, condoms and pre-exposure prophylaxis (PrEP).
+Adequate supplies of other medications, such as contraception and gender-affirming hormone therapy, should also be obtained. - Not all countries have implemented policies to allow for longer prescriptions.
 Be in touch with your health-care provider as early as possible.
-Consider working with others in your community to persuade health-care providers and decisionmakers to provide multi-month prescriptions for your essential medicines. - Discuss with your network of family and friends how to support each other in the event that social distancing measures are put in place.
-Make alternate arrangements within your arrangements within your community for food, medicines, care for children or pets, etc.

-• Help others in your
+Consider working with others in your community to persuade health-care providers and decision-makers to provide multimonth prescriptions for your essential medicines. - Discuss with your network of family and friends how to support each other in the event that social distancing measures are put in place.
+Make alternate arrangements within your community for food, medicines, care for children or pets, etc. - P - Help others in your community and ensure that they also have an adequate supply of essential medicines. - Check that you know how to reach your local network of people living with HIV by electronic means.
+Make a plan for telephone and for social media connections in the event that public health measures call for people to stay home or if you become ill.